-The operational eutrophication management strategies have a dual purpose, namely tocomplement the core strategies for eutrophication management, by providing additional resolution on key stages within the water quality management framework, specifically in relation to eutrophication; and provide further operational guidance to eutrophication management in South Africa.
+- ▶ complement the core strategies for eutrophication management, by providing additional resolution on the four stages within the water quality management framework, specifically in relation to eutrophication; and - provide further operational guidance to eutrophication management in South Africa.

-Since these operational strategies for eutrophication management cannot necessarily be arranged in a tiered and hierarchical fashion under specific core strategies, and since many of the operational strategies are common to more than one core strategy, the operational strategies for eutrophication management in South Africa are structured within an excepted international framework for management systems, known as the Shewhart-Deming or PDCA Cycle [Moen & Norman, 2009].
-"P-D-C-A" stands for "Plan - Do - Check - Act", and represents a generic management framework, with "learn by doing", or continuous management improvement, as a key characteristic.
+Since the operational strategies for eutrophication management cannot necessarily be arranged individually in a tiered and hierarchical fashion under the three core strategies for eutrophication management, and since many of these operational strategies are common to more than one core strategy, the operational strategies for eutrophication management have been structured within an accepted international framework for management systems, known as the Shewhart-Deming or PDCA Cycle [Moen & Norman, 2009].
+PDCA stands for "Plan-Do-Check-Act", and represents a generic management framework, with "learning-by-doing", or continuous management improvement, as a key characteristic119.